jghinestrosa/planning-poker-cards/README.md

-# planning-poker-cards
+# Planning Poker Cards

->  Planning Poker Cards
+> A deck of cards for planning poker

 ## Build Setup